CopernicaMarketingSoftware/Documentation/Publisher/en/rest-get-view-rule.md

 ## PHP example

-The following script can be used to fetch the properties of rule 12 inside selection 1234:
+The following script can be used to fetch the properties of a rule.

 ```php
 // dependencies